UiPath/ProcessMining-pm-utils/README.md

 #### generate_variant ([source](macros/process_mining_tables/generate_variant.sql))
 A variant is a particular order of activities that a case executes.
 The most occurring variant is named "Variant 1", the next most occurring one "Variant 2", etc. This macro generates a cases table with for each case the variant.

-The required input is an event log model with attributes describing the case ID, activity, and event order.
+The required input is an event log model with fields describing the case ID, activity, and event order.
 With the argument `table_name` you indicate how to name the generated table.
 The generated table contains two columns: one according to the given case ID and `Variant`.

 Usage:
 ```